theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > shall be      sent   , together with the Objections , to the other    House   , by      which it
 # VXB   NSg/VXB NSg/VB .
 J        P    D   NPl+       .
 P  D   NSg/VB/J NPr/VB+ .
 NSg/J/P I/C+  NPr/ISg+
 > shall likewise be      reconsidered , and  if    approved by      two thirds of that         House   , it
-# VXB   W?
-NSg/VXB VP/J         .
+# VXB   R        NSg/VXB VP/J         .
 VB/C NSg/C VP/J     NSg/J/P NSg NPl/V3 P  NSg/I/C/Ddem NPr/VB+ .
 NPr/ISg+
 > shall become a   Law      .
 But     in      all          such  Cases   the Votes  of both   Houses  shall be
 # VXB   VBPp   D/P N🅪Sg/VB+ .
 NSg/C/P NPr/J/P NSg/I/J/C/Dq NSg/I NPl/V3+ D   NPl/V3 P  I/C/Dq NPl/V3+ VXB   NSg/VXB
 > determined by      yeas and  Nays   , and  the Names  of the Persons voting   for and